2020 New Zealand general election: List results

+MPs who lost their seats

 Government formation

 On 31 October, Ardern announced that despite the Labour Party having won enough seats to continue the Sixth Labour Government on their own, they had invited the Greens to participate in a "cooperation agreement", seeking their input on matters such as the environment, climate change and child wellbeing, and that the Greens had accepted the offer.
 Under the deal (which is not a coalition agreement), the two co-leaders of the Greens will receive ministerial portfolios outside the cabinet.
-James Shaw will continue in his previous role as climate change minister, as well as associate environment minister (biodiversity).
-Marama Davidson will be appointed to the new position of minister for the prevention of family and sexual violence, and will also take on the role of associate minister of housing (homelessness).
-The Green Party also agreed to abstain on motions of Confidence and Supply during the term.
+James Shaw will continue in his previous role as Minister for Climate Change, as well as associate environment minister (biodiversity).
+Marama Davidson will be appointed to the new position of Minister for the Prevention of Family and Sexual Violence, and will also take on the role of associate minister of housing (homelessness).
+The Green Party also agreed to abstain on motions of confidence and supply during the term.

 Post-election events

 Leadership changes

 Following the election, Gerry Brownlee stepped down as deputy leader of the National Party.
 On 10 November 2020, Shane Reti was elected unopposed as his replacement.
 Leader Judith Collins was also unopposed to retain her position.

 On 3 November, Geoff Simmons stepped down as leader of The Opportunities Party.
 Shai Navot, former deputy leader, took over from Simmons.

 On 19 November, the board of the New Conservative Party removed the party's leader, Leighton Baker, and replaced him with his deputy, Elliot Ikilei.
 The party's third-ranked list candidate at the election, Victoria O'Brien, became deputy leader.
 O'Brien however resigned after less than a week in the role, on 25 November, amid apparent division in the party over Baker's removal and his subsequent role within its organisation.
-Ikilei announced his resignation on New Year's Eve and the party has been leaderless since.
+Ikilei announced his resignation on New Year's Eve.